Takeno/mtg-policy-changes/ipg.md

 3.8: Wastes can’t be put into a deck when adding basic lands.

-January 19, 2018

-1.4: Allows shuffling during a backup to remove certain types of knowledge.

-2.4: The error actually has to be part of the mulligan process not just during it.

-2.5: Moved around pieces for clarity.

-2.5: Partial fixes don’t create triggers that wouldn’t have been there at the time.

-3.5: Missing cards go into the random part of the deck.

-3.5: Both players receive a penalty (but not necessarily a warning) for card-in-wrong-deck

-- All trademarks are property of Wizards of the Coast LLC in the U.S.A. and other countries. ©2018 Wizards.
+- All trademarks are property of Wizards of the Coast LLC in the U.S.A. and other countries. ©2019 Wizards.